How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 WowAddons dashboard

 You’ll be taken to the addon builder page.
 Start by giving your addon a name.
+Next, assign the products where you want to add the checkbox.
+There are three options:

 • All Products – This will apply the checkbox to every product.